NCBI-Codeathons/MASCARA/README.md

 ### Future Directions

-Perhaps integrate within our pipeline a pseudotime analysis, in order to understand how regulatory networks change at different time points of cell type differentiation.
+In the future we hope to integrate a pseudotime analysis as a method to understand how regulatory networks change at different time points during cell type differentiation and or disease progression.
 Incorporating a trajectory inference may help to better characterize the evolution and divergences between cell clusters.